Newsletter 23, December 2009

 … To be continued in our next Newsletter

-3) Latest Recipes in the Low Carb / Low GI Cookbook
+3) Latest Recipes in The Low Carb is Easy Cookbook

 What is the food most missed by low carbers?
 Bread and bread-based foods like pizza!
 So we've been working hard to perfect more recipes for these foods.
-Those of you who are already subscribers to the Low Carb / Low GI Cookbook will be able to try out the results next time you log into your Cookbook - we've just released the following two great new recipes: Low Carb Soda Bread Rolls (3-25) and Low Carb Pizza (5-24).
+Those of you who are already subscribers to The Low Carb is Easy Cookbook will be able to try out the results next time you log into your Cookbook - we've just released the following two great new recipes: Low Carb Soda Bread Rolls (3-25) and Low Carb Pizza (5-24).